Breast Reconstruction

 Frequently Asked Questions About Direct-to-Implant Breast Reconstruction and Sensation-Preserving Mastectomy

-Surgical techniques have continued to improve, and experienced surgeons can now create a breast that often looks as good as, or better than the original.
+Surgical techniques have continued to improve, and experienced surgeons can now create a breast that often looks as good as or better than the original.
 However, mastectomy typically leaves the breast and nipple numb.
 I am now happy to offer patients a nerve graft at the time of the mastectomy surgery and finally give patients an option to restore some sensation.

-During the surgery, prior to the breast tissue removal, the large nerves exiting the chest wall are dissected before they enter the breast tissue.
+During the surgery, before the breast tissue removal, the large nerves exiting the chest wall are dissected before they enter the breast tissue.
 These are safely preserved so they are not removed with the mastectomy sensation.
 During the same surgery, and once the mastectomy is completed, these nerves are meticulously and carefully reconnected to severed nerve endings in the back of the skin, essentially providing a “jumper cable” around the breast implant.
 Patients typically start to notice sensation returning as early as three months after the mastectomy.

 Sensation-preserving mastectomies are good options for women who want to preserve as much sensation as possible and are undergoing mastectomy.
-The nerves that are used are typically the lateral intercostal nerves, which enter the breast just behind the nipple and slightly to the side.
+The nerves used are typically the lateral intercostal nerves, which enter the breast just behind the nipple and slightly to the side.
 The nerve that is used must be away from any area that may contain DCIS or breast cancer.
 Breast implant size may need to be limited depending on the individual patient’s anatomy.

 The operation is a microsurgical procedure and involves advanced training with nerve grafting.
-Following the reconstruction, the nerve is reconnected at the skin and chest wall using microsurgical techniques which involve advanced training.
+Following the reconstruction, the nerve is reconnected at the skin and chest wall using microsurgical techniques that involve advanced training.
 I am proud to be part of the first team to offer this operation in Southern California.

 We often hear from patients that other surgeons have told them they “are not a candidate for direct-to-implant reconstruction.”
-They are told that it is too dangerous, and it only works for non-droopy, A- and B-sized breasts.
+They are told that it is too dangerous and it only works for non-droopy, A- and B-sized breasts.
 Having performed hundreds of direct-to-implant reconstructions over more than 15 years, I can tell you that it’s not true.
-First, consider that it’s actually the first part of the surgery, the mastectomy, that is typically higher risk.
+First, consider that it’s the first part of the surgery, the mastectomy, that is typically higher risk.
 For most breast cancer surgeons, the complication rate due to mastectomy flap necrosis is 30% or more.3 That means that most plastic surgeons are very wary of trying direct-to-implant reconstruction because they fear that the skin or nipple may die after the surgery.
 This would mean that the skin would need removal and closure.
 So they advise their patients to have a three-phase surgical process, with mastectomy and placement of tissue expanders, followed by three months of painful expansion, followed by surgery to replace the expanders with permanent implants.
 With our mastectomy surgeons, the risk of mastectomy flap necrosis is very low, around 1%.
 This means we can trust the breast skin, nipple, and areola to survive.

 Direct-to-implant can be used in combination with other techniques where appropriate.
-For women with large or droopy breasts, I may use an “autoderm flap” which lifts and protects the implant and breast appearance at the same time; this is where extra skin is used to reinforce the implant position and a breast lift is done concomitantly to the mastectomy.
+For women with large or droopy breasts, I may use an “autoderm flap,” which lifts and protects the implant and breast appearance at the same time; this is where extra skin is used to reinforce the implant position, and a breast lift is done concomitantly to the mastectomy.

-For patients who have undergone radiation therapy of the breasts, it is much safer to perform the reconstruction over the muscle, and also use the direct to implant techniques to minimize the increased risk of infection that comes with multiple implant surgeries.
+For patients who have undergone radiation therapy of the breasts, it is much safer to perform the reconstruction over the muscle and also use the direct-to-implant techniques to minimize the increased risk of infection that comes with multiple implant surgeries.
 For patients with existing breast augmentation, the implants are usually placed under the muscle since the muscle is already partially detached from the chest wall.

 I perform more than 500 reconstruction cases each year.
 This includes Direct-to-Implant breast reconstruction, nipple reconstruction, reconstruction revisions, SWIM flaps, and fat grafting.
 Most of those cases are one-stage procedures—primary breast reconstructions done at the same time as the patient’s mastectomy—in our Beverly Hills surgery center.